nisnardi/nodewpg/css.md

 * To use CSS on our site we need more ways to select elements and apply styles
 * By using different types of selector we can select one or many elements at the same time
 * For example:
-  * The element selector (tag name) apply the style to all the elements with the same tag name
+  * The element selector (tag name) applies the style to all the elements with the same tag name
-  * The id selector apply the style to only the element that has the id attribute
+  * The id selector applies the style to only the element that has the id attribute
 * [Read the MDN selectors guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors)

 ## ID Selector